jankal13/jankal13.github.io/RESUME.md

 + Boosted incident resolution efficiency by 20% through significant security initiatives such as security workflows.
 + Reduced response times by 50% by playing a key role in SIEM, SOAR, SOC monitoring, and triage operations using Microsoft Sentinel.
 + Improved compliance with ISO 27001:2022 by 25% by identifying and resolving over 30 critical security vulnerabilities.
++ Helped with shaping and issuing the first AI and post-quantum cryptography policies.

 #### Chief Information Security Officer, Wechselgott